elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/object-references-and-copying.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The object itself can be modified, but the declared variable cannot.
-The reason behind this is the variable is constant, it must always reference the same object, but properties of that object are free to change.
+  <div><strong>Interview Response:</strong> The object can be modified, but the declared variable cannot.
+The reason behind this is that the variable is constant, it must always reference the same object, but the properties of that object are free to change.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />